 - 27. Before the commencement of Stage 1, a landscape plan generally in accordance with the Human Habitats dated 2/11/2020 must be submitted to and approved by the responsible authority.
 When approved, the plan will be endorsed and will then form part of the permit.
 The plan must be drawn to scale with dimensions.
 The plan must show: - a.
-A revised permitter landscaping buffer strip.
+A revised perimeter landscaping buffer strip.
 The landscaping strip must be in the same location and dimensioned no less that 6m in width and contain a minimum of 5 rows of plantings.
 The planting species selected must contain a variety of species consisting of fast establishing plants. - b.
-The planting species selected must contain a variety of established evergreen vegetation no less than 2 metres in height at the time of planting. - c.
+The screen species selected must contain a variety of evergreen vegetation with the screening attaining no less than 2 metres in height before stage 1b of the works commences.
+The vegetation screen must be kept in such condition that screening is effective and any dead, diseased or damage vegetation be replaced to the satisfaction of the responsible authority. - c.
 Details of the proposed woodlot plantation to be established in the north easterly corner of the work authority area.